MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/access-checks-windows-apis-return-incorrect-results.md

 ## Cause

 AuthZ.dll uses a Kerberos Service for User (Kerberos S4U) transaction to obtain a token for the user.
 However, this token is relative to the administrative station or to the station where the server application executes.
-The token is not relative to the resource server.
+The token isn't relative to the resource server.
 Therefore, when the resource meets one of the following conditions, the token doesn't include the domain-local groups of the computer that hosts the resource:

 - The resource is in a different domain than the administrative station or the administrative user.
 - The resource has permissions that are assigned to built-in groups.
 Built-in groups may be misused.